Choosing a Name for Your Boat

 - Adios (Goodbye)

-If you're choosing a name for a fishing boat you have many options.
+If you're picking a name for a fishing boat, you have many options.
 Whether the vessel is for charter or personal use, you can select terms associated with fishing tackle or simply the pleasure of fishing.

-If you offer a charter boat business, the name should reflect the image you are trying to project.
-No one wants to go luxury cruising on a boat called "Bait Master but if they are chartering the boat for fishing then it is a great name.
+If you offer a boat charter business, the name should reflect the image you are trying to project.
+No one wants to go luxury cruising on a boat called "Bait Master," but if they are chartering the boat for fishing, it's a great name.

 - Gone Fishin'